 Deep Dive Duck is a more complex tool, designed specifically to monitor overall changes on competitor websites.
 It tracks up to 10 competitor websites at once and tracks 100 pages on each competitor's website.
 The tool will report on a whole range of changes, including new staff members added location changes, pricing changes, new product ranges, and a lot more.

 The tool will then send you a weekly email highlighting any changes detected, giving you an overview of what has been happening on your competitors’ websites.

 (Image source – Deep Dive Duck)

-Competeshark differs from the two tools above by allowing you to monitor changes to a competitor’s website in real-time.
+Competeshark differs from the two competitive intelligence tools above by allowing you to monitor changes to a competitor’s website in real-time.
 The tool will visit your designated competitors’ websites and notify you of changes like content updates, layout changes, or new promotions.

 The truly amazing feature is the ability to see the before and after of each change.
 Using a visual slider, you can preview the new version and the one before it to evaluate the depth of the change in detail.

 Knowing how much money your competitors invest in cloud infrastructure and digital products can shed light on their strategies.
 For example, knowing what email platform your competitors use and the specific price plan they are on can suggest the extent of their email strategy.
 A company using a basic email platform on the free plan will use the channel differently than the one with a comprehensive platform; this information can help give you a competitive edge.